coatless/quarto-webr/README.md

 ![`quarto-webr` Filter in Action](https://i.imgur.com/NCTDwUk.gif)

-Take a look at a live example of the extension in action [here](https://quarto-webr.thecoatlessprofessor.com/qwebr-readme-example.html)!
+Take a look at a live example of the extension in action [here](https://quarto-webr.thecoatlessprofessor.com/examples/readme)!
 To delve deeper into the extension's capabilities, see our comprehensive [documentation website](https://quarto-webr.thecoatlessprofessor.com/).

+## Background

 If you're new to [webR](https://docs.r-wasm.org/webr/latest/), this cutting-edge technology empowers you to: